eclipse-hono/hono/site/content/getting-started.md

 In the above examples, we have always used the `DEFAULT_TENANT`, which is pre-configured in the example setup.

-You can add more tenants to Hono by using the [Tenant related HTTP endpoints]({{< relref "user-guide/device-registry.md#managing-tenants" >}}) of the Device Registry.
-Each tenant you create can have its own configuration, e.g. which protocol adapters are enabled.
+You can add more tenants to Hono by using the [Tenant management HTTP endpoints]({{< relref "user-guide/device-registry.md#managing-tenants" >}}) of the Device Registry.
+Each tenant you create can have its own configuration, e.g. for specifying which protocol adapters the tenant is allowed to use.

 ## Stopping Hono

-The Hono instance's services can be stopped and removed using the following command:
+The Hono instance's Docker services can be stopped and removed using the following command:

 ~~~sh
 ~/hono/example/target/deploy/docker$ ./swarm_undeploy.sh